 Representative Paul Evans was born in Salem, Oregon and raised in Monmouth.
 He graduated from Central High School in Independence, Oregon in 1988.
-At age 18, he was elected to serve his community as a city councilor becoming one of the youngest elected leaders in the nation.
+At age 18, Paul was elected to serve the people of Monmouth as a city councilor, becoming one of the youngest elected leaders in the nation.

 Like his cousin, father, and uncle had done before him, Paul joined the volunteer fire department and served with Polk County Fire District #1 while in college.
 Upon graduating from Western Oregon State College (now Western Oregon University) with a degree in Public Policy and Administration in 1992, he enlisted with the United States Air Force.